ALlECoSAY/ArcanoidNew/README.md

 + 40% - increase platform width
 + 30% - decrease platform width
-+ 20% - saving wall
++ 20% - saving wall.
+Can't be more than 2 active saving walls at one moment.
-+ 10% - damage player (implies the presence of *health*, which is set to 3 for the game) Can't be more than 2 active saving walls at one moment.
++ 10% - damage player (implies the presence of *health*, which is set to 3 for the game) Can't be damaged if saving wall is active